gabrielkasmi/spectral-attribution/README.md

 The folders `scripts` and `notebooks` contain the scripts and notebook used to generate the results presented in the paper.
 In addition to these scripts and notebooks, you will need to download:
 * The ImageNet validation set (accessible [here](https://www.image-net.org/download.php))
 * ImageNet-A (accessible [here](https://github.com/hendrycks/natural-adv-examples)) and ImageNet-R (accessible [here](https://github.com/hendrycks/imagenet-r))
-* The supplementary data and models accessible on our Zenodo repository, [here](https://doi.org/10.5281/zenodo.7924905)
+* The supplementary data and models accessible on our Zenodo repository, accessible [here](https://doi.org/10.5281/zenodo.7924905)
-* The supplementary data accessible on our [Zenodo repository](https://doi.org/10.5281/zenodo.7924905) )).

 ## License and citation